Does this sound familiar?

 "I want to eat more plant-based foods, but don't know what to make."

 I get it!
 Eating well takes time and preparation.
 First, you have to know what you're cooking.
 Second, you have to go to the grocery store to stock up on the ingredients.
 Third, you need to prep the ingredients (cut veggies, prepare your grains).
 Fourth, it's time to cook.
 Who has the time to eat after all of that?
 (Not to mention there's still clean-up!)

 It can be daunting to say the least.

 But cooking healthy can be simple and efficient (not to mention tasty and good for you!) if you do these five things:

-Plan at least three meals ahead for the week.
+Plan 1–3 meals ahead for the week.
 This can be from your favorite blog, recipe book or magazine.
 Maybe you decide what to cook based on the season—pumpkin soup during the fall, a hearty lentil dish during the winter or light salads in the spring.
 The creative recipe options are endless with the options online these days!

 Select a day to grab all of the ingredients from the grocery store.
 Make a list from your recipes (and stick to it!) to make shopping efficient.

 Wash, cut and store the ingredients when you get home.
 Fun fact: chopping up leafy greens before storing them in the fridge can actually increase their antioxidant power!
 More antioxidants=better health for you.